 Included with Your Purchase

-By Federal law, your Kentucky Emotional Support Animal letter is good for one year.
+By Federal law, your Kentucky Emotional Support Animal letter is good for six months.

 All purchases include complimentary year long email and telephone support for non-therapy related issues.
 About a month before your letter expires, we’ll re-certify and renew your status.
 You will never be out of compliance.